Locations and Attendance

 This course will give students a wide range of creative and technical photographic skills through stimulating assignments, including digital photography, extensive studio and location work (including field trips) and traditional silver-based film photography.
 Regular visits are made to local museums and galleries in London to inspire students and to ensure they are examining the way in which various artists and photographers work.

-Students will require 2 A Levels or a relevant BTEC Level 3 qualification and a portfolio equal to 180 UCAS points and/or relevant industrial experience.
 Entry to the final top up year for the BA (Hons), delivered at University of South Wales will be on successful completion of the Foundation Degree.

 We are interested in creatives that are enthusiastic and who demonstrate a strong commitment to the visual arts.
 Those without such qualifications are considered on an individual basis and a wide range of prior experience may be taken into account.
 All applicants will receive a portfolio-based interview where they will be required to show photographic skill and competence in using a Digital SLR.